-Nappy change areas must be cleaned after each use with detergent and dried with paper towel.
+Nappy change areas must be cleaned after each use with detergent and warm water and dried with paper towel or cloth.
 Placing paper towel on the change mat and removing this after each nappy change is recommended.
 Nappy change mats should be placed in the sunlight after being cleaned.
 Refer to Nappy Changing Policy and procedure.